-After a successful 2016 event in Nashville, Writing Day Workshops is excited to announce The 2017 Tennessee Writing Workshop — a full-day “How to Get Published” writing event in Nashville, TN on July 22, 2017.
+After successful 2015, 2016, and 2017 events in Nashville, Writing Day Workshops is excited to announce The 2019 Tennessee Writing Workshop — a full-day “How to Get Published” writing event in Nashville, TN on August 3, 2019.

 This writing event is a wonderful opportunity to get intense instruction over the course of one day, pitch a literary agent or editor (optional), get your questions answered, and more.
 Note that there are limited seats at the event (200 total).
 All questions about the event regarding schedule, details and registration are answered below.
 Thank you for your interest in the 2019 Tennessee Writing Workshop!

 WHAT IS IT?

 This event is designed to squeeze as much into one day of learning as possible.
 You can ask any questions you like during the classes, and get your specific concerns addressed.
 We will have literary agents onsite to give feedback and take pitches from writers, as well.
 This year’s agent faculty so far includes: